nhantien/grant-program-analytics/docs/UserGuide.md

 <img width="1159" alt="image" src="https://github.com/UBC-CIC/tlef-analytics/assets/113638422/f13db8dc-0725-4bf0-a042-33874b3ef08f">

 If the project has posters, they are displayed under the project details for each year.
-If there are multiple years with posters, you can view them by clicking on the forward and back buttons.
+If there are multiple years with posters, you can view each one by clicking on the forward and back buttons.

 <img width="1137" alt="image" src="https://github.com/UBC-CIC/tlef-analytics/assets/113638422/4b480401-74c8-4284-bc9e-7eaa26f91e5a">